artbrock/artbrock.com/targeted-currencies/_vision.md

 ## Rules vs. Rewards – Aligning our Incentives

 As a society we tend to make rules and laws to try to force others to act the way we think they should.
 We create rules and then punish the rule breakers.
-These negative incentives are from a pattern of behavior carried over from a level of consciousness (Spiral Dynamics’ Blue Meme) which focused on rules.
+These negative incentives are from a pattern of behavior carried over from a level of consciousness (Spiral Dynamics' Blue Meme) which focused on rules.

 We have an opportunity to redesign our incentives to encourage people to do what they naturally want to - and end up with a better world.
 We can design currencies to resonate with people in each level of consciousness.